The Rise Above: Visualizing the Efficiency of Trend-Following

 Understanding how to move on this map is the key to a successful long-term strategy:

-1. Moving Right (Accumulation): When you are young, moving to the right to capture CAGR is the priority.
-As long as your Sharpe ratio (Efficiency) remains professional-grade, you are essentially "buying" growth at a fair risk price.
+1. Moving Right (Accumulation): When you are in the accumulation phase, maximizing CAGR is the priority.
+As long as your Sharpe ratio (Efficiency) remains research-grade, you are essentially "purchasing" growth at a fair risk price.

-2. Moving UP (The Holy Grail): Moving vertically means you are achieving a higher Sharpe ratio.
-You are getting more gain for less risk.
-This is the "Special Sauce" of the AlgorithmicFIRE models.
+2. Moving UP (The Optimization Frontier): Moving vertically indicates you are achieving a higher Sharpe ratio.
+You are capturing more return per unit of risk.
+This is the quantitative advantage of the AlgorithmicFIRE models.

 3. The Retirement Pivot (Up and Left): As you transition from accumulation to depletion (retirement), your goal should progressively shift Up and to the Left.
 You want to maximize efficiency and capital preservation.
-You are intentionally trading the "noise" of high CAGR for the safety of a high Sharpe ratio and a tiny drawdown bubble.
+You are intentionally trading the "noise" of high CAGR for the stability of a high Sharpe ratio and a minimal drawdown.

 The Heroes vs. The Warnings